 If a taxpayer lends money to a corporation in which she is a shareholder, then a bad debt deduction cannot be claimed unless it was a true loan, evidenced by a legal promissory note.

 If a shareholder who is also an employee lends money to the corporation, but fails to receive repayment, then whether it is treated as a business or a nonbusiness bad debt is dependent on the purpose of the loan.
 If the loan was to protect the investment, then it is treated as a nonbusiness bad debt.
 If the loan was made to protect the compensation that the shareholder-employee earned from working, then it is treated as a business bad debt.

 Factors that are used to differentiate between the 2 cases include the investment amount, salary from the corporation, and other sources of income that are available to the taxpayer.
 Generally, if the investment is large compared to the salary or if the taxpayer has other major sources of income, then the loan will be treated as a nonbusiness bad debt.

-For shareholder-employees, classifying the debt as a nonbusiness bad debt is preferable, since it is treated as a short-term capital loss that can be used offset capital gains and up to $3000 of other income.
+For shareholder-employees, classifying the debt as a nonbusiness bad debt is preferable, since it is treated as a short-term capital loss that can be used to offset capital gains and up to $3000 of other income.
 Any remaining amount can be carried forward indefinitely.
-On the other hand, a business bad debt for the employee is treated as a miscellaneous itemized deduction, subject to the 2% AGI floor.
+On the other hand, a business bad debt for the employee is not deductible.
 Moreover, the deduction is not allowed for alternative minimum tax purposes.